-Emerald Lake Chalet Near Field, B.C.
-Altitude 4,272 feet Situated at the foot of Mount Burgess, amidst the picturesque Alpine scenery of the Yoho National Park.
+Situated at the foot of Mount Burgess, in picturesque Yoho National Park.
 Roads and trails to the Burgess Pass, Yoho Valley, etc. Boating and fishing.
-Open June 15th to September 15th, American plan.
+Open Summer months.
+American plan.

-Hotel Sicamous Sicamous, B.C.
-Altitude 1,146 feet Junction for the orchard districts of the Okanagan Valley, and stopover point for those who wish to see the Canyons by daylight.
-Good boating and excellent trout fishing in Shuswap Lake.
+Junction for the orchard districts of the Okanagan Valley, and stopover point for those who wish to see the Canyons by daylight.
+Excellent trout fishing in Shuswap Lake.
 Open all year.
 American plan.